The 2020 Reports by the Senior Salaries Review Body (SSRB) and the Armed Forces’ Pay Review Body (AFPRB) have been published today.

 Q. Who gets the pay award?

-A. All Armed Forces personnel up to the rank of 1-star, including those under training and within the Reserves, will receive increased rates of pay as a result of the pay award.
-The salaries for senior officers above the rank of Brigadier or equivalent are the subject of a separate Review Body Report.
-Accommodation Charges
+A. All Armed Forces personnel, including those under training and within the Reserves, will receive increased rates of pay as a result of the pay award.

 Q. How much are accommodation charges going to rise?

-A. For those in Single Living Accommodation, the rise (which includes the increase in charges for electricity, water and lighting) will vary from between one and eight pence a day, and for those in Unfurnished CAAS Service Family Accommodation, the rise will vary from between zero and nineteen pence per day (all dependent upon Type, Band or Grade of accommodation occupied).
+A. For those in Single Living Accommodation, the rise (which includes the increase in charges for electricity, water and lighting) will vary from between one and six pence a day, and for those in Unfurnished CAAS Service Family Accommodation, the rise will vary from between one and twenty-four pence per day (all dependent upon Type, Band or Grade of accommodation occupied).